 CULTURE AND EDUCATION

 In the fields of education and culture, Russian Jewry has taken dramatic strides.
 Today, in large part due to the efforts of foreign Jewish organizations, a wide network of Jewish educational institutions has been established.
 These include four Jewish universities (in Moscow and St. Petersburg) where a broad range of Jewish topics can be studied.
-Jewish newspapers in the Russian language appear in Moscow, St. Petersburg, Samara, Omsk, Yekaterinburg, Nalchik, and Perm.
+Jewish newspapers in the Russian language are published in Moscow, St. Petersburg, Samara, Omsk, Yekaterinburg, Nalchik and Perm.

 The Union of Jewish Religious Communities is responsible for maintaining and propagating Orthodox religious life.
 There are now synagogues in all the major cities and towns which have a Jewish population, as well as a number of rabbis, many recruited from abroad.
 In certain localities, the Chabad movement is also active.
 The Reform and Conservative movements have introduced these denominations of Judaism to the Russian scene.
 In recent years, over ten Reform congregations have been established, and the first native Russian Reform rabbis have recently taken up their pulpits.
 Kosher food is available, including meat, wine, and matzot, and religiously observant Jews have all the facilities they need to practice Judaism.
 The majority of Russian Jewry, however, is secular and sees its Jewish identity in cultural and ethno-national terms.